 Line managers often perceive dealing with this and other staff issues as ‘difficult’.
 It is one area that generates a lot of requests for training.

 We always see it as simply a conversation and remove the word difficult.
 All it needs is good preparation, the collection of evidence, being able to ask questions, listening skills and the ability to diarise and follow up.

 Make sure there is an ongoing dialogue and 1:1s rather than a single annual (or even bi-annual) review.
 While it takes time, particularly at the beginning, it will save significant time in the long run.

-At this stage of employee lifecycle, think about development opportunities for your school staff and make sure these are linked to the staff members interests and agenda, as well as the school or MAT’s.
-It links to what intrinsically motivates them, as do many of the other moments of truth that they may experience.
+At this stage of the employee lifecycle, think about development opportunities for your school staff and make sure these are linked to the staff members interests and agenda, as well as the school or MAT’s.
+It needs to link to what intrinsically motivates them, as do many of the other moments of truth that they may experience.
 If you are on their agenda, at least as much as your own, then staff will see the difference compared to most schools.

 6. School staff retention